John Wayne in Utah

 The camp of "The Comancheros" was built in Professor Valley, near Fisher Towers.

-Twenty-three buildings were constructed for the Comanchero camp in Professor Valley.
+For The Comancheros twenty-three buildings were constructed for the outlaw camp in Professor Valley.
 The largest one was the stucco-and-tile headquarters of the Comanchero boss, on a flat in the shadow of Fisher Towers, on milepost 21.

 The filming site for this John Wayne scene in "The Comancheros" was King's Bottom, near Moab, Utah.

-The canyon walls of King’s Bottom provided the background for the dialogue scene in which Wayne’s Texas Ranger reminds Stuart Whitman’s gambler, „Mon-sewer, words are what men live by.“ King’s Bottom is now a campground, three miles from downtown Moab.
+The canyon walls of King’s Bottom provided the background for the dialogue scene in The Comancheros in which John Wayne’s Texas Ranger reminds Stuart Whitman’s gambler, „Mon-sewer, words are what men live by.“ King’s Bottom is now a campground, three miles from downtown Moab.

 The farm under attack in "The Comancheros" was built right on the shores of the Colorado, in Professor Valley.